-Microsoft’s second stab at making a tablet is a step up from first time around.
-As I wrote earlier, it is hard to find fault with the beautifully engineered hardware.
+Microsoft’s second stab at making a tablet is a step up from the first time around.
+It is hard to find fault with the beautifully engineered hardware.

 At least it’s hard to find fault with the tablet hardware.
 I mentioned problems with the keyboard which is just a little too small and the keys a little too close together for comfortable typing.

 The experience reminded me why I never got on well with netbooks and find 11-inch laptops cramped.

 After finishing the earlier story, I had aches in my arms and lower back.
 I still do.
 They could be from sitting cramped over the small keyboard for two or three hours.

 Another possible explanation is that the discomfort is a result of controlling things by moving my hands from the keyboard to the touch screen.
 Or it could be to do with the low-profile no-travel keyboard.